sximenez/2024-01-jan-etl-extract-transform-load/README.md

 In this exercise, we'll implement the following model to manipulate a simple `.xls` file via a C# program.

 Our objective is to be able to:
-1. Read the file.
+1. Read the `.xls` file.
 1. Retrieve its contents.
 1. Format some lines.
-1. Then output a new file.
+1. Then output a new `.xlsx` file (this will represent our target database).

 ```mermaid
 graph LR